ChrisBarton107/UFOs/README.md

 ## Results

 ### UFO Main Page
-Display of the main page with the filter criteria on the left side and an icon labaled "UFO Sightings" located in the top left corner to refresh and reset a filtered table
+Display of the main page with the filter criteria on the left side and an icon labeled "UFO Sightings" located in the top left corner to refresh and reset a filtered table
 <img src="https://github.com/ChrisBarton107/UFOs/blob/main/static/images/UFO_main.png" alt="drawing" width="1000"/>

 ### Filter by Date